 Here is a taste in the video below.

 I have long thought that it is inevitable to start collaborating through virtual spaces and worlds.

-Years ago I worked in an Information Technology center and imagined a completely virtual bank room: brokers and customers were seated (or standing) wherever they were in the world, but appeared and interacted in the only virtual space.
-If nothing else, he wouldn't have moved home to get a mortgage, I thought.
+Years ago I worked in an Information Technology center and imagined a room of a completely virtual bank: brokers and customers were sitting (or standing) wherever they were in the world, but they appeared and interacted in the one virtual space.
+If nothing else, he wouldn't have moved out of the house to get a mortgage turned down, I thought.